SeiryuZ/HemeWeb/proposal/README.md

 <!-- To embrace open science, HemeLB needs to improve its auditability  -->
-In addition to being usable, HemeLB simulation, which is described as an integral part of clinical decision in the future [6], also needs to be trustworthy by being open and auditable.
-One should not trust simulation result that no one could verify, especially if the results are used for a critical medical decision that might affect one's health and wellbeing.
-Being open and auditable however, will improve this trust towards the project.
-Currently HemeLB project have taken steps to be open and auditable by being developed openly in the public, and making manually recorded resources for simulation available upon request.
+In addition to being usable, HemeLB simulation, which is described as an integral part of clinical decision in the future [6], also needs to be trustworthy by being auditable and easily reproducible.
+Auditable as in the software can be peer-reviewed and audited to make sure it produce the correct result, while easily reproducible mean that the software can be easily re-run to make sure it produce consistent result.
+These aspects are important for the users, especially when HemeLB will be used to determine health and well-being of patients.
+Currently, HemeLB project have taken steps to be open and auditable by being developed openly in the public, and making manually recorded resources for simulation available upon request.
 However, with recent pushes of open science and more specifically,